HarryDulaney/deezer-web-app/README.md

 # _Stuck In My Head_

-## Spring Thymeleaf Web Application for searching recording artist's and musicians.
+## Java, Spring Boot, Jackson, and Thymeleaf Web Application for searching recording artist's and musicians.
 This web app consumes the Deezer.com API to display pictures and artist discography.

 <div align="center">
   <strong><p><em>Find info on your favorite musicians and recording artists</em></p></strong>